-In September 2003, the Commission proposed the amendment of Regulation (EC) 1030/2002 laying down a uniform format for residence permits for third-country nationals in order to further enhance the security standards of the uniform format for visas and of travel documents in general.
-In its proposal the Commission made clear that it is in favour of including biometric identifiers in visas and residence permits issued to third-country nationals in order to establish a more reliable link between holder, passport and visa.
-With its proposal, the Commission intended to bring forward the final date for the implementation of the photograph requirement from 2007 to 2005 and at the same time, to require Member States to integrate biometric identifiers into the visa and the residence permit for third-country nationals in a harmonised way, thus ensuring interoperability.
+In September 2003 the Commission had proposed an amendment to Regulation (EC) 1030/2002 laying down a uniform format for residence permits for third-country nationals in order to further enhance the security standards of the uniform format for visas and of travel documents in general.
+In its proposal the Commission made it clear that it was in favour of including biometric identifiers in visas and residence permits issued to third-country nationals in order to establish a more reliable link between holder, passport and visa.
+With its proposal, the Commission intended to bring forward the final date for the implementation of the photograph requirement from 2007 to 2005 and, at the same time, to require Member States to integrate biometric identifiers into the visa and the residence permit for third-country nationals in a harmonised way, thus ensuring interoperability .